Program Details

 • This attestation form may also be used to document fuels that are exported outside of Nova Scotia or used exclusively in aviation or marine applications.
 Other documentation deemed acceptable by the verification body may also be used.

-Please send any questions about the registration process to capandtradehelp@novascotia.ca
+Send any questions about the registration process to capandtradehelp@novascotia.ca.

-Auctions will be administered through CITSS and Auction Platform.
+Auctions are administered through CITSS and Auction Platform.
 Each auction will have a single round of bidding using sealed bids.
 The emission allowances will be auctioned in lots of 1,000 emission allowances.
-The minimum price per allowance will increase annually by 5% plus inflation.
+For auctions held in 2023, the minimum price will be $25.72.

-Auction Notices and Results
+Auction notices and results

 June 10, 2020